 - Allows more accurate planning for impacted teeth and the placement of dental implants.

 - Professional & experienced evaluation of nasal cavity, nerve canals, jaw, and sinuses.

 - Provides imaging for diagnosing: temporomandibular joint disorder (TMJ), jaw tumors and dental infections, tooth orientation problems, and locating the source of oral pain.

 The Process & Things to expect of CT Scans

-A CT Scan is typically a quick and easy procedure – our CTs only take 10-15 seconds and have low radiation levels due to super sensitive sensors.
+A dental CT Scan is a quick and easy procedure – our CTs only take 10-15 seconds and have low radiation levels due to high sensitivity sensors.
 The scan is completely painless, but you may hear some clicking or whirling noises coming from the scanner during an exam.
 There may be periods of time where we ask you to hold your breath as well.
-Most importantly, it is critical for you to lie as still as possible during a CT Scan to ensure the highest accuracy of readings.
+Most importantly, it is critical for you to lie as still as possible during a CT Scan to ensure a high accuracy of measurements taken.

 At the Carson & Carson dental offices in Oxnard, the safety, aesthetic, and lifelong lasting quality of our work is what has always been the most important to us.
 Swing by, and receive care from some of the most experienced and caring dentists in all of Ventura County!
-Call Today (805) 983-0717.Request an Appointment
+Call Today 1-805-983-0717.